sourcegraph/handbook/content/departments/technical-success/ta/digital-success/team-culture/processes.md

 #### Customer Health Overview

 Focused customer health monitoring allows us to assess Digital Success customers' overall health and utilization by closely tracking key metrics such as utilization, feature adoption, engagement of users, and version updates.
 This comprehensive approach empowers us to proactively address any emerging concerns and fine-tune our communication strategies to align precisely with the needs of our customers.
 As part of this initiative, we've crafted a Health Overview dashboard, accessible through [Customer Health Overview](https://sourcegraph.vitally.io/hubs/335a99ea-5302-498d-9d11-cc39aa8386b9/fd3cafe5-94a0-4c7f-bbdb-aa40b34269b4), providing a centralized and insightful view of the health status of our Digital Success customers.
 This dashboard serves as a valuable tool, facilitating informed decision-making and fostering proactive engagement with our customer base.

+## Digital Scaled Success churned customer playbook

+### Notification

+When a Sourcegraph customer in the Digital Scaled Success program churns, a notification of such is posted in #gtm-operations-review.
+Automation should be added to this message to look up and notify the appropriate team or assigned TA to successfully close out the churned customer.

+In the case of a customer in Digital Scaled Success program, the team will receive an alert via the #gtm-operations-review channel.

+### Customer Review & Steps Taken

+Upon notification, the Digital Scaled Success team should check the following:

+- Confirm Account Type on the Salesforce Account Record is marked as: (5) Attrited Customer.
+  - This is important for removing the account from Vitally.
+- Determine applicability for tearing down cloud instance
+  - Check Vitally report for the Deployment Method field of the Account:
+    - If Deployment Method is Sourcegraph Managed:
+      - Confirm that the customer is a Sourcegraph Cloud customer listed on https://cloud-ops.sgdev.org/dashboard/environments/prod
+      - In a public channel, ex. customer-X, notify the account team that you are about to submit a Cloud Teardown request.
+      - Submit the Cloud Teardown request on GitHub.
+      - Post in #discuss-cloud-ops with a link to the teardown request.
+      - Note: it is critical that all teardown requests be created and shared promptly, since any delays can impact Sourcegraph’s SOC-2 report and may harm the business.
+- Confirm removal of slack channel, as required
+  - Determine if an external and / or internal channel exists.
+If exists, communicate with the Account Executive to archive the relevant channels.
+- Publish Post-Mortem
+  - Collaborate with the account team in a public channel (ex. customer-X) on a Vitally doc that collects any names and emails of employees from the churning customer, calendar events, Chorus or Zoom recordings, and running notes documents.
+The goal of this document is to help Sourcegraph maintain or restart conversations with this company, in case they may become a customer again.
+Consider following the format of the Churn Retro Process described above.
+  - Share the post-mortem document in the #gtm-operations-review channel with a brief summary [example](https://sourcegraph.slack.com/archives/C044K6JDBSM/p1705690088031729).